 If someone from the past time-traveled to the 21st century, they’d be astounded by many things, including A) that you can get a blood test to determine your life expectancy and B) how crazy high-tech fitness has become.
 We’ve entered the age where ab exercises are literally at our fingertips, fit tech is a full-blown industry, and even babies are sporting wearables.
 But the latest innovation that’s changing the way you break a sweat is likely to have even the most internet-savvy millennials starry-eyed with workout wonder.

-Today marks the release of the interactive gym, Mirror ($1,495, plus a $39 monthly subscription).
+Meet the interactive gym, Mirror ($1,495, plus a $39 monthly subscription).
 At first glance, the device looks like a sleek, no frills reflective surface you might hang up to checkout your leggings-sports bra combo before heading off to spin class.
 Switch the device on however, and you’ll come face-to-face with a trainer who can lead you through a full class of cardio, strength, yoga, Pilates, barre, boxing, and stretch—all of which you can tailor by time and skill-level to your personal fitness goals.

 “I was a professional dancer in the New York City Ballet,” says Brynn Putnam, founder and CEO of the startup.
 “I opened a chain of fitness studios about 8 years ago called Refine [Method], but about two years ago, I just found myself struggling to get to my own gym.
 I had a child and life got busier.
 So I started to think about how I could work out at home.”
 To do so, Putnam went to work designing an app for herself and clients.
 Around the same time, the dance-lovin’ founder decided to install mirrors at her NYC gym.
 And from there, the synthesis felt natural: The clients using her app gave her feedback that interacting with the screen was difficult given it’s size, and the clients at the studio let her know that they were totally digging the instant feedback that the mirrors provided.
 And that was that.